jackpal/jackpal.github.io/_posts/2007-12-23-Lisp_Hacking_and_Science_Fiction.md

 ---
 date: 2007-12-23 11:13
 tags: Lisp, Science Fiction
+title: Lisp Hacking and Science Fiction
 ---

-# Lisp Hacking and Science Fiction

 I've been poking around with Lisp and Scheme again, and am reminded of some of my favorite science fiction books (warning, plot spoilers follow):